 Navigate to APIs my organization uses.
 Search for and select Windows Azure Active Directory.
 Select Application permissions, and then select Application.Read.All.

 Next, grant admin consent for this app by selecting Grant admin consent for <your tenant> in the top left of the API permissions page.
 You may need to reauthenticate your account in the new window and grant the application access by following the prompts.

 Refresh the page by selecting Refresh at the top of the page.
 Confirm that admin consent has been granted for the update_device_attributes permission.

 After the app is registered successfully, the API permissions should only contain one permission called update_device_attributes, and should appear as follows:

-The app registration process in Azure AD is complete.
+The app registration process in Microsoft Entra ID is complete.

 If the client secret expires, you must create a new client secret in Azure and then update the Conditional Access data in Jamf Pro.
 Azure allows you to have both the old secret and new key active to prevent service disruptions.

 Enable Intune to integrate with Jamf Pro